 Heathcote Wine Region, in Central Victoria, has grown a reputation as a great place to grow Shiraz.
 The region features a deep strip of rare, ancient, red Cambrian soil with excellent moisture retention characteristics, virtually eliminating the need for irrigation.
 It is this red soil that gives Heathcote Shiraz its distinctive character.

 Athol’s Paddock, our sturdy old Heathcote vineyard, found the extra rain to be perfect for its old dry grown feet.
-A naturally low yielding vineyard, this year had what we can only call the perfect crop - 14 tonnes off 20 acres!
-That might not seem like a lot, but it is seven times last year’s yield.
+A naturally low yielding vineyard, this year had what we can only call the perfect crop - 8.5 tonnes off 20 acres!
+That might not seem like a lot, but that's pretty good for us.

 All of these components spent 18 months in oak, about 25% of which were new French oak barrels.

 Please click here to read the full 2018 Vintage Report